 In rare cases when an OLT becomes unresponsive, these instructions may be suggested by our support team to recover the OLT back to its default state.
 This is typically not the first step in troubleshooting issues, but rather a last resort recovery method.

-The first step is to connect to the console and management ports of the UF-OLT.
 The default serial port settings are listed below:

 - Baud rate: 57600